dflex-js/dflex/packages/dnd/README.md

 It depends on animation, tracks each droppable area which makes the whole process runs smoothly as much as possible.

+## Documentation

+Visit DFlex site for more <https://jalal246.github.io/dflex/> and to see live examples with the full code.

 ## Installation

 ```bash